-- Dub Name Change: "Eggman" to "Ivo Robotnik" (or potentially vice versa, as the Japanese version didn't exist until over a full month later and it has been argued that the name might have been a Permanent Placeholder), as well as just about all of the Badniks.
+- Dub Name Change: "Eggman" to "Ivo Robotnik", as well as just about all of the Badniks.
 As of the Dreamcast era, Yuji Naka has stated that Eggman is his nickname or alias while Robotnik is his actual name, which is reaffirmed by his relatives' surname and certain lines later in the series.

 - Early Installment Weirdness: Both games have no Spin Dash, no Super Sonic, and only six Chaos Emeralds.
 Additionally, while the 16-bit version utilized the classic "get Chaos Emeralds from Special Stages" mechanic, the 8-bit version has a freestanding Emerald hidden somewhere in one of the first two Acts of each Zone.

 - Eternal Engine: Scrap Brain Zone and Sky Base Zone's third act, the last stage of the game